patrickjuchli/basic-ftp/README.md

 `new Client(timeout = 30000)`

-Create a client instance using a timeout in milliseconds that will be used for control and data connections.
+Create a client instance using a timeout in milliseconds that will be used for any connection made.
 Use 0 to disable timeouts, default is 30 seconds.

 `close()`

-Close the client and all open socket connections.
+Close the client and any open connection.
 The client can’t be used anymore after calling this method, you'll have to reconnect with `access` to continue any work.
 A client is also closed automatically if any timeout or connection error occurs.
 See the section on [Error Handling](#error-handling) below.

 `closed`